 Story published on August 6, 2021

-We have hope.
-AAHA hired a new Chief Medical Officer, Dr Jessica Vogelsang in 2021.
-She is against declawing and in 2016 wrote, ““Tail crops, ear docks, declaws, and debarking for any reason other than the health of the pet should go the way of the dodo.”
+In 2016 she wrote this on her website blog, “Tail crops, ear docks, declaws, and debarking for any reason other than the health of the pet should go the way of the dodo.”
 Here’s our story about Dr Vogelsang and declawing.
 Dr Jessica Vogelsang’s opinion about declawing

 Please sign our petition to AAHA.org.
 We are almost at 50,000 signatures.
 AAHA Petition